obieh/AWS-S3-MINI-PROJECT/README.md

 * Versioning: S3 support a category storage option called versioning.
 This feature protects against accidental delete of files.
 It can also store different version of a file.

-## Creation os Amazon S3 Bucket
+## Creation os Amazon S3 Bucket.

 * Head over to your AWS account.
-Type S3 in the search bar and click 'S3'
+Type S3 in the search bar and click 'S3'.

 ![](./img/Pasted%20image%20(3).png)